Explore Titirangi Reserve (Kaiti Hill): Stunning Panoramic Views and Natural Beauty in Gisborne

 Feature Details

-Picnic Areas Scenic lookout points with BBQs
+Picnic Areas Scenic spots with BBQ facilities

-Accessibility Designed for all visitors
+Accessibility Suitable for all visitors

-Nearby Amenities Cafes and shops for refreshments
+Nearby Amenities Local cafes and shops for supplies

 Management and Conservation Efforts